 Secret Gardens team offer a variety of skills to their clients including landscape architects and designers, structural landscaping specialists, carpenters, stonemasons and horticulturalists.

-Matt is widely regarded as an expert in the field, gathering numerous awards during the 25 years in the industry, including trice winning the Australian Institute of Landscape Designers and Managers Alan Correy Award for Design Excellence and appearing in numerous publications including Vogue, Belle, Inside Out, Home Beautiful and others.
+Matt is widely regarded as an expert in the field, gathering numerous awards during his 25 years in the industry, including trice winning the Australian Institute of Landscape Designers and Managers Alan Correy Award for Design Excellence and appearing in numerous publications including Vogue, Belle, Inside Out, Home Beautiful and others.

 Matt’s Perspective on Cove House